Learning Counterfactual Distributions via Kernel Nearest Neighbors: Experiments

-\subsection{Results}
+\subsubsection{Results}

-We employ the column-wise nearest neighbors approach for $\kerNN$, primarily due to the larger number of columns in \cref{eqn:hs_desc}.
-We use 5-fold cross-validation to optimize the hyper-parameter $\eta$ of $kerNN$---for more details on the procedure, see \cref{app : cv_heartsteps}.
-We demonstrate the performance of $\kerNN$ in learning distributions and also compare its performance on downstream tasks~(e.g. mean, standard deviation of distribution) against baseline scalar matrix completion algorithms~\cite{mazumder2010softimpute,chatterjee2015matrix,li2019nearest}.
+We employ the column-wise nearest neighbors approach for $\kerNN$, primarily due to the larger number of columns~($T = 200$ compared to $N = 37$).
+The column-wise algorithm is simply applying row-wise $\kerNN$ on the transposed data matrix of interest.
+Both the square polynomial and the exponential kernels are used for the algorithm and evaluation.